 Kelly O’Dwyer, recently appointed Assistant Treasurer and Minister for Small Business, has argued that everyone should be able to choose which super fund receives their employer super contributions.

-Though many more people can choose which superannuation fund receives their employer contributions since the introduction of super choice, many still can’t due to the exemptions from super choice relating to enterprise agreements and state-based awards.
+With pressure increasing on the Government to remove exemptions from employee super fund choice unions and some industry super funds are opposing the changes.
+Though many more people can choose which superannuation fund receives their employer contributions since the introduction of super choice, many still can’t due to the exemptions from super choice relating to… Continue reading Extending super fund choice opposed by unions, industry funds